bc-kim/bc-kim.github.io/_pages/Others/SliderTendonActuator.md

 ---
 - **Byungchul Kim**, Useok Jeong, Brian Byunghyun Kang, Kyu-Jin Cho, "Slider-Tendon Linear Actuator with Under-actuation and Fast-connection for Soft Wearable Robots ", in **IEEE/ASME Transactions on Mechatronics (I.F 5.673, Top 10%)**. [[pdf]][Tmech_pdf] [[site]][Tmech_link]

-- Funded by National Research Foundation of Korea, Ministry of Science, ICT and Future Planning.
+- Funded by National Research Foundation of Korea, Ministry of Trade, Industry and Energy of Korea.

 - Exhibited in 2020 CES / 2019 RoboSoft.